Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 (0, 64, 32, 8)
 ```

-This is why basic indexing always produces a view, because it can always be
+This is why [basic indexing](basic-indices) always produces a
-represented as a manipulation of the strides (plus shape and offset).
+[view](views-vs-copies): because it can always be represented as a
+manipulation of the strides (plus shape and offset).

-Another important fact about strides is that broadcasting can be achieved by
+Another important fact about strides is that [broadcasting](broadcasing) can
-manipulating the strides, namely by using a `0` stride to repeate the same
+be achieved by manipulating the strides, namely by using a `0` stride to
-data along a given axis.
+repeat the same data along a given axis.

 ```py
 >>> c = a.reshape((1, 12, 2))